Guide to Corporate & Individual Taxation (33.5 hrs)

 After reading Chapter 10, participants will be able to:

-1. Recognize the postponement of income with a nonqualified plan by:
+1. Recognize the postponement of income with a nonqualified plan by specifying the IRS’s position on such arrangements recognizing the impact of ERISA and constructive receipt.

 At the start of Chapter 11, participants should identify the following topics for study: